 Will the Glucosamine & Chondroitin in Cosamin Cause Any Side Effects?

-For the most part, glucosamine and chondroitin are safe for human consumption for lengthy periods of time (glucosamine’s been studied up to 2 years, while chondroitin has been studied for up to 6 years).
+According to sites like WebMD, the Natural Medicines Database, and Examine.com, glucosamine and chondroitin are safe for human consumption for lengthy periods of time (glucosamine’s been studied up to 2 years, while chondroitin has been studied for up to 6 years).

-In some instances, glucosamine can cause gas, bloating, and cramps, and chondroitin might also cause stomach pain in nausea.
+In some instances (no specific circumstances or dosages listed), glucosamine can cause gas, bloating, and cramps, and chondroitin might also cause stomach pain and nausea.
 In rare cases, chondroitin supplementation might also lead to “bloating, diarrhea, constipation, headache, swollen eyelids, leg swelling, hair loss, skin rash, and irregular heartbeat.”

 We’ve already talked a lot about Cosamin’s main two ingredients.
 Now, let’s talk about each of the joint supplements in their lineup.